 - 1. How many $n \times n$ matrices are there with distinct entries drawn from $\{1, 2, \dots, p\}$, where $p \ge n^2$? - 2.
-In the last problem set you were asked to find an appropriate bijective mapping between a set of sequences and each of the following sets in question.
-You are now asked to use these mappings to solve each of the following problems. - (a) In how many ways can k elements be chosen from an n-element set $\{x_1, x_2, \dots, x_n\}$? - (b) How many different ways are there to select a dozen donuts if five varieties are available? - (c) How many different solutions over the natural numbers are there to the equation: $x_1 + x_2 + x_3 + \cdots + x_8 = 90$?
+In the last problem set, you were asked to find an appropriate bijective mapping between a set of sequences and each of the following sets in question.
+This time, we are interested to count as well!
+So first do the mapping to a set of sequences and then count all the sequences in the set. - (a) In how many ways can k elements be chosen from an n-element set $\{x_1, x_2, \dots, x_n\}$? - (b) How many different ways are there to select a dozen doughnuts if five varieties are available? - (c) How many different solutions over the natural numbers are there to the equation: $x_1 + x_2 + x_3 + \cdots + x_8 = 90$?
 A solution is a specification of the value of each variable x_i .
 Two solutions are different if different values are specified for some variable x_i . - (d) An electronic toy displays a 3×3 grid of colored squares.
 At all times, three are red, three are green, and three are yellow.
 How many such configurations are possible? - 3.
-In how many different ways can Blockbuster arrange 64 copies of Despicable Me, 96 copies of Toy Story 3, 55 copies of Robin Hood and 1 copy of Shrek Goes Fourth on a shelf?
-What if they are to be arranged in 5 shelves? - 4.
+In how many different ways we can place two pawns and a rook on a chess board such that no two pieces share a row or a column? - 4.
 From 150 used cars sitting on a lot, 20 are to be selected for a test designed to check certain safety requirements.
-These cars will then be put back onto the lot and, again, 20 will be selected for a test designed to check antipollution standards. - (a) In how many ways can the first selection be made? - (b) In how many ways can the second selection be made? - (c) In how many ways can both selections be made? - (d) In how many ways can both selections be made if exactly eight cars are to undergo both tests? - 5.
+These cars will then be put back onto the lot and, again, 20 will be selected for a test designed to check antipollution standards. - (a) In how many ways can the first selection be made? - (b) In how many ways can the second selection be made? - (c) In how many ways can both selections be made? - (d) In how many ways can both selections be made if exactly eight cars are to undergo both tests?

+- 5. Find the answer to the following questions: - In how many different ways can n people stand in a waiting line? - In how many different ways can n can sit around a table? - In how many different ways can n people sit around a table with n+1 seats?
+(Of course they have to leave one seat empty). - In how many different ways can n people sit around a table with n+2 seats?
+(Of course they have to leave two seats empty). - 6.
 You want to choose a team of m people from a pool of n people for your startup company, and from these m people you want to choose k to be the team managers.
 You took cs131, so you know you can do this in ways.
 But your CFO, who went to Harvard Business School, comes up with the formula $\binom{n}{k}\binom{n-k}{m-k}$